-1. Aim 3
+1. Aim S 3

-2. Leg 3
+2. Legi 3

 3. Defi 4

 4. Role 4

-5. SEN 6
+5. SEN information re port 6

-7. E r Links ror!
+7. Er Links ror!
 Bookmark with c not defined. other policies and documents

-Appei 17
+Apper 17

-Appei 19
+Apper 19

-As a proprietor of one or more academies, the Nene Education Trust has a legal duty to support and make provision available for pupils with special educational needs (SEN).
-The board of the Nene Education Trust has delegated this responsibility to the academy.
+As a proprietor of one or more academies (schools), the Nene Education Trust has a legal duty to support and make provision available for pupils with special educational needs (SEN).
+The board of the Nene Education Trust has delegated this responsibility to the school.

-The academy has adopted this policy to set out the arrangements it has put in place for its pupils with special educational needs.
+The school has adopted this policy to set out the arrangements it has put in place for its pupils with special educational needs.